rpichioli/react-concepts-and-features/README.md

 # spa-with-react-redux

-You can see here some React + Redux techniques like dispatching actions, reducer handling state itself and store receiving combined reducers.
-We will not persist data to database, we will illustrate on the other hand the synchronization between Redux store and browser LocalStorage.
-With store and localStorage working togheter you can refresh data and anything will be lost.
-The reducer comes with a default mocked data mass.
-To access all of this stuff click on Users Management in menu.

 Welcome, this is a React + Redux SPA (single-page application) project.

 You can see here some React + Redux techniques like dispatching actions, reducer handling state itself and store receiving combined reducers.